Find Majority Element in an Array

 Conquer step: We recursively calculate the majority element of the left and right halves and store them in variables leftMajority and rightMajority.

-• leftMajority = findMajorityElement(X, l, mid)
+• leftMajority = majorityElement(X, l, mid)

-• rightMajority = findMajorityElement(X, mid + 1, r)
+• rightMajority = majorityElement(X, mid + 1, r)

 Combine step: If the majority elements of the left and right halves are equal, then it must be the global majority element, and we return this value.
 Otherwise, we need to determine which one is the majority.
 To do this, we count the frequency of leftMajority and rightMajority in the input array.

-• If the count of leftMajority > (r - l + 1)/2, then we will return leftMajority as the majority element.
+• If count of leftMajority > (r - l + 1)/2, then we will return leftMajority as the majority element.

-• Otherwise, if the count of rightMajority > (r - l + 1)/2, we will return rightMajority as the majority element.
+• Otherwise, if count of rightMajority > (r - l + 1)/2, we will return rightMajority as the majority element.

 • If neither of these conditions is true, there will be no majority element in the array, and we will return -1.